G-DLP/gdlp.co.uk/content/info.md

 My name is Gabrielle de la Puente b.94, Liverpool 📍 (puente pronounced pwen-tay. she/her)

 I am a writer.
-My book [Poor Artists](https://www.penguin.co.uk/books/455873/poor-artists-by-pube-gabrielle-de-la-puente-and-zarina-muhammad-aka-the-white/9780241633762) is out now!
-North American release to come on Nov 12.
+My book [Poor Artists](https://www.penguin.co.uk/books/455873/poor-artists-by-pube-gabrielle-de-la-puente-and-zarina-muhammad-aka-the-white/9780241633762) is out now in the UK and North America.
+Get it in the shops!!

 I co-run [The White Pube](https://thewhitepube.com) with [Zarina Muhammad](http://zarinamuhammad.com) where we publish criticism on art, video games, films, books, theatre and all the culture that gets on our nerves (for better or worse).
 We share reviews in [text](https://thewhitepube.com), [audio](https://thewhitepube.co.uk/podcasts/) and [video](https://www.youtube.com/channel/UC3dcNljL17OyeC_BcG0WtBQ/featured).